Stoke Rochford Hall: National Union of Teachers

-The house was purchased from the War Office by Kesteven County Council in 1948 and became home to Kesteven College of Education, a teacher-training college that closed in 1978.
-It retained a connection with education, as the training and conference centre of the National Union of Teachers.
 It was not solely used by the NUT, but also by national organisations and companies for conferences or seminars because of its situation close to the A1 and Grantham railway station.
 On 25 January 2005 a fire gutted the interior of the hall.
 It was restored by English Heritage over three years at a cost of £12m.

 The hall has banqueting facilities, a sports club and a restaurant, and is used for wedding receptions and parties.

 In 2016 it was sold to Talash Hotels Group.

 On 17 April 2018, Stoke Rochford Hall joined Best Western Hotels and Resorts in Great Britain as part of its BW Premier Collection.